azizharouna/FingerTalk-AI/README.md

 # FingerTalk-AI
 AI translating American Sign Language fingerspelling into text.
 Trained on 3M+ characters from 100+ Deaf signers, this tool aims to make tech more accessible for the Deaf/Hard of Hearing community.
-Enhancing communication &amp; bridging gaps, one sign at a time
+Enhancing communication & bridging gaps, one sign at a time.

 ## 1. Objective
 - Detect and translate ASL fingerspelling into text using a dataset of over three million fingerspelled characters thanks to google initiative!